SiLab-Bonn/asiclab/printer_config.md

 ## Configuring printers

+Access to network printers in the FTD is provided via CUPS, which is the standard client-server printing system used on Unix-like systems.
+It consisting of a server responsible for managing print queues and printers (in this case managed by the PI), and a client allowing users to submit print jobs.
+The server is installed on the computer or device that the printers are connected to, while the client can be installed on any device that needs to print.
+The client and server communicate over the network using the Internet Printing Protocol (IPP), providing an efficient way to manage printing tasks on Unix-like systems.

-To configure a machine's CUPS client to connect to the PI `cups.physik.uni-bonn.de` printer server, you can create `/etc/cups/client.conf` file:
+To configure a machine's CUPS client to connect to the PI printer server (`cups.physik.uni-bonn.de`), you should create a `/etc/cups/client.conf` file:

 ```
 touch /etc/cups/client.conf